Who Uses Custom MX Records?

 Have you ever thought about what happens when you send an email?
 How does it get to its intended recipient?

-When an email is sent, the sending mail server, or Mail Tranfer Agent (MTA), queries the Domain Name System (DNS) for the MX records of each domain, and uses that information to control the path your message takes and get the email to the right email address.
+When an email is sent, the sending mail server, or Mail Transfer Agent (MTA), queries the recipient Domain Name System (DNS) for the MX records of each domain, and uses that information to control the path your message takes and get the email to the right email address.

 MX records specify both the mail servers to be used, as well as their relative priority.